datalad/datalad-next/README.md

   server.
 - `with_credential` test decorator that temporarily deploy a credential to the local credential system.
+- Utilities for HTTP handling
+  - `probe_url()` to discover redirects and authentication requirements for an HTTP URL
+  - `get_auth_realm()` return a label for an authentication realm that can be used to query for matching credentials
 - Utilities for special remote credential management:
   - `get_specialremote_credential_properties()` inspects a special remote and return properties for querying a credential store for matching credentials